lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-7. Check that the model has the three output layers named and their types are as expected.
+7. A check is made to make sure that the model has the three output layers named as expected and their types are as expected.

 ```cpp
         for (auto && output : outputInfo) {